 On August 4, 2017, we received correspondence from the FDA that indicated that we would need to conduct a second rabbitpox study of brincidofovir for the treatment of smallpox.
-We have reached agreement with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study.
-Through our continuing development contract with BARDA, we have completed final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
+We reached agreement with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study and it was recently initiated.
+Through our continuing development contract with BARDA, we have completed confirmatory model characterization studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
 We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir for the treatment of smallpox.
 It is our intention to continue development of brincidofovir for the treatment of smallpox through assessment of efficacy in animal models of orthopox virus infections.